TejasSharma356/FileSure/README.md

 # VyaparMitr
 ### Smart Compliance & Return Preparation App for MSMEs

-FileSure is a mobile application designed to help small business owners (MSMEs), freelancers, and local businesses understand, prepare, and manage their tax and compliance obligations in a simple, guided way.
+VyaparMitr is a mobile application designed to help small business owners (MSMEs), freelancers, and local businesses understand, prepare, and manage their tax and compliance obligations in a simple, guided way.

 The app focuses on **clarity, guidance, and preparation** — not direct government filing.
 It helps users know what applies to them, organize their data, and prepare returns with reduced confusion and fewer mistakes.